WebexSamples/postman-webex/docs/GenerateCode.md

-# Code generation with postman
+# Code generation with Postman

 Postman lets you [generate code](https://www.getpostman.com/docs/code_snippets) in up to 15 languages.